yoctoproject/poky/documentation/ref-manual/variables.rst

       For additional information on how this variable is used, see the initialization script.

+   :term:`OEQA_REPRODUCIBLE_TEST_TARGET`
+      Set build target for build reproducibility testing.
+By default all available recipes are compiled with "bitbake world", see also :term:`EXCLUDE_FROM_WORLD` and :doc:`/test-manual/reproducible-builds`.

+   :term:`OEQA_REPRODUCIBLE_TEST_SSTATE_TARGETS`
+      Set build targets which can be rebuilt using :ref:`shared state <overview-manual/concepts:shared state cache>` when running build reproducibility tests.
+See :doc:`/test-manual/reproducible-builds`.

    :term:`OLDEST_KERNEL`
       Declares the oldest version of the Linux kernel that the produced binaries must support.
 This variable is passed into the build of the